 Measuring a clock (pulsar) signal $c$ simultaneously with two instruments (telescopes), we get two residual series $x$ and $y$, each containing the white background noise of the measurement added to $c$.
 The cross spectrum (CS)

 converges to $S_c = \frac{2}{T_a} CC^*$.
 Notice that, after compensating for the differential path, $c$ goes only into $\Re(S_{yx})$, while the $\Im(S_{yx})$ contains only the background noise of the observation.
-Thus the fastest and unbiased estimator following \cite{2010arXiv1003.0113R} is
+After \cite{2010arXiv1003.0113R}, the fastest, unbiased estimator is

 and can give negative values.
-We average over all CS coming from the different RT pairs to produce one simultaneous observation series for the analysis.
+We average over all the CSs coming from the different RT pairs to produce one simultaneous observation series for the analysis.

-Figure \ref{fig:SD} shows an example comparison between the different spectra.
-The PSD can be computed on the averaged residual series (ARS) or on each residual series individually and then averaged (PSD).
+Figure \ref{fig:SD} shows an example of a comparison between the different spectra.
+The PSD can be computed on the averaged residual series (ARS) or on each residual series individually, and then averaged (PSD).
 As the ARS is very similar, but slightly worse than the CS, we opt to focus the analysis on the CS method, whose results should be comparable to those from the ARS.
 The CS is better at rejecting uncorrelated white noise and produces a lower level than the average PSD, which serves as a good reference.

-We also investigated the effects of the choice of the window function on the Fourier transform by comparing the sinc function used above against a Blackman window.
-Although there is spectral leakage of the red noise, the amount is only noticable in the lowest frequency and is within the uncertainty of the PSD/CS value.
+We also investigated the effects of the choice of the window function on the Fourier transform by comparing the sinc function used above with a Blackman window.
+Although there is spectral leakage of the red noise, the amount is only noticable in the lowest frequencies and is within the uncertainty of the PSD/CS value.
 We found minimal effects on our analysis.
-In fact as the spectral value decreases, the recovered red noise parameters provide a worse match to the injected values.
-We also found similar results with a prewhitening postdarkening procedure.
-Therefore we will only show results using the equations above.
+In fact, as the spectral value decreases, the recovered red noise parameters provide a worse match to the injected values.
+We also found similar results with a prewhitening / postdarkening procedure.
+Therefore, we show only the results obtained with the above equations.